info-com/zenya-api-docs/source/translation.rst

-If making a bulk post of content through the :doc:`/classify/social <classify-social>` or :doc:`/classify/keywords <classify-keywords>` calls, we recommend that all posted content is in the same source language, particularly if using the Microsoft Translator plugin.
+If making a bulk post of content through the :doc:`/classify/social <classify-social>` or :doc:`/classify/keywords <classify-keywords>` calls, we recommend that all posted content is in the same source language if you are using the Microsoft Translator plugin.
 If you expect that the content may contain a mixture of source languages, include only one post per call.
+Google and eContext do allow you to mix your input content.

 The 3rd party services eContext connects through to provide translation services generally charge their users by characters processed.  eContext will return the